googlefonts/googlefonts.github.io/gf-guide/readmefile.md

 ## What to include

-The informations you provide in your font project’s `README.md` is key for GF and for users.
+The information you provide in your font project’s `README.md` is key for GF and for users.
 It is therefore mandatory to apply the following instructions.
 Whilst only you can judge what makes sense or not for your font project description in term of detail and length, we can only recommend you to be generous with them:

 -   **The name of your font as the title**